petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 steps to run ahead of the paper compilation, and setup the appropriate dependencies.

+## Configure Codespace secrets

+In order to push our PDFs up to the Calkit cloud, we will need a token.

+## Optional: Setup a prebuild for the Codespace configuration

+This will help speed things up a bit.

 ## Add a new publication to the project

 On the publications tab,